dgaydukov/cert-ocpjp11/files/BinaryMath.md

 * 1/5=0.2 that can be represented as finite in decimal but not in binary
 * `1/11=0.0909090909090909...` or `5/17=0.29411764705882354...` that can't be finitely represented in both decimal and binary

 As you see many rational numbers can't be represented as finite binary, so we have to do rounding in order to store it - but once we do this, we encounter rounding problem:
 * stuffing infinite number of real numbers into finite number of bits is impossible, so whatever we do we always have rounding issue
-* floating-point representation - most widely used representation of real numbers in PC. it has base=b, and precision=p. there are 3 way to store floating point:
+* floating-point representation - most widely used representation of real numbers in PC. it has base=b, and precision=p.
+There are 3 way to store floating point:
 * float - 32bit
 * double - 64bit
 * long double (not available in java, yet we have it in C) - 80bit or 128bit